The Tely 10 Organizing Committee is pleased to offer two 12-week training schedules designed by Jason White.

 INTERMEDIATE TRAINING SCHEDULE

-Time for the disclaimer: Please consult your physician before taking on this program.
+Due to the nature of this kind of training, please consult your physician before taking on this program.
 This program is more demanding on the cardiovascular system than the beginner program.
-We just want you to train efficiently over the summer with out discovering some underlying health issue.
-This program will have you running at a more intense pace than you may have followed before.
-I do want you to still try and stick with the MAX Heart rate formula (Max HR = 220 – (Age)) to ensure that you are training within your abilities.
+So lets make sure that we are clear to training at a more intense level.
+Make sure to stick with the MAX Heart rate formula (Max HR = 220 – (Age)) to ensure that you are training within your abilities.

 When you start to advance your training, it’s a good idea to track ever aspect of your progress.
 Many runners today use some kind of GPS tracking watch when training for races.
 These devices offer many great features that will help you train effectively.
 They will track your distance and time, but more importantly your pace.
 This becomes important during some of the training sessions, a swell on the easy run days where you should not be running your race pace.
 There are many great online tracking journals or apps that will help track your progress and display you’re your run, giving you immediate feedback.